About the webinar

 - How do I teach vocabulary for “Wild animals” to a blind boy?

 - Will I ever get to teach for 30 minutes straight without wasting time on behavior management?

-I will look at some of the things that helped me and led to making connections to my classroom practice to establish a list of 10 principles:
+Masha looks at some of the things that helped her and led to making connections to her classroom practice to establish a list of 10 principles:

 - Reading non-ELT related materials on child psychology (mostly popular child psychology books like “How children learn”, “Your child’s brain”, “How to talk to children”, etc and some in Russian) and special needs learners (learning about emotional/behavioral difficulties, etc)

 - Talking to specialists (insights from a conversation with a school psychologist about having realistic expectations from different learners)

 - Online courses (Coursera’s “Supporting children with difficulties in reading and writing”)

 She looks at how to learn more about your learners' psychology and translate this information into your teaching context and provides ideas and activities she uses with her inclusive class to establish that learning more about psychology of special needs learners, talking to colleagues, researching particular issues that come up in your classroom and constantly trying out various ideas will gradually bring your teaching in an inclusive context to the next level and bring you a clearer vision of how beautiful inclusive learning really is.